wp-plugins/shoppingfeeder/readme.txt

 Requires at least: 3.0.1
 Tested up to: 4.2.2

 This plugin will seamlessly allow you to integrate your WooCommerce store with ShoppingFeeder.
-Then export your products to price comparison platforms and marketplaces.
+Export your products to price comparisons and marketplaces.

 == Description ==
 This plugin will seamlessly allow you to integrate your WooCommerce store with ShoppingFeeder.